 In our modern day culture of immediacy and convenience where chain restaurants, fast food and instant gratification are the norm, we find ourselves craving the out of the ordinary, the unique, the thoughtful destination.
 We want to feel adventurous and be treated special.
 And at HERE we aim to do just that. - Lounge Here

 The bar by Julie Doyle — co-founder, singer, manager of The Polyphonic Spree and an owner of local faves Good Records and Good Pagoda , and the swaggering, talented Hagfish drummer Tony Barsotti (most recently lauded by the Observer as a designer of furniture, props and lamps, techs for photographers and, “oh yeah, dirt bikes”) promises to “whisk guests away into another place and time."

+The decor at HERE is inviting and chic: casual enough for your post work happy hour and yet dapper enough to channel your inner mad men cocktail party.
 The room features a beautiful, mammoth wall, designed by Barsotti, inspired by the lounges that existed on airplanes back in the 1970s, and a large photo mural by Rainer Judd, daughter of artist Donald Judd, adding a touch of Marfa to the space.